2i2c-org/team-compass/projects/managed-hubs/support.md

    Please let us know if you have had more reports of issues, or reports that your issues have gone away.
    ```
-7. **Communicate when the incident is resolved**.
+9. **Communicate when the incident is resolved**.
 When we believe the incident is resolved, communicate with the Community Representative that things should be back to normal.
 Mark the FreshDesk ticket as {guilabel}`Resolved`.
-8. **Fill in the {term}`Post Mortem`**.
-Do this in partnership with the team that helped resolve the issue.
+10. **Fill in the {term}`Post Mortem`**.
+The Incident Commander should do this in partnership with the Incident Response Team.
-9. **Close the incident ticket**.
+11. **Close the incident ticket**.
 Once we have confirmation from the community (or no response after 48 working hours), and have filled in the incident {term}`Post Mortem`, then close the incident by:
     - Closing the incident issue on GitHub
     - Marking the FreshDesk ticket as {guilabel}`Closed`.

 (support:non-incident-response)=
 ### Non-incident response process